 Lee Eun Woo (A Ghosts Story, An Ethics Lesson, Godsend) is this crazy alcoholic mother (believe me there’s no other way to put it), that besides all this, she’s violent and neglected.
 She doesn’t seem to feel any kind of guilt neither for leaving an indelible mark in his son’s life nor for abandoning him.
 Eun Woo plays two amazing roles in this movie, but I won’t tell which ones, you will have to discover them by yourselves.

-Is not an easy to watch film, specially because it has incestuous scenes, rapes and other violent and disgusting situations portrayed that I cannot tell without spoiling the plot.
-So, its not for underaged audiences, or sensitive people, since it’s a horrific travel to the depths of human filth.
+Is not an easy to watch film.
+Specially because it has incestuous scenes, rapes and other violent and disgusting situations portrayed.
+I cannot tell you more without spoiling the plot.
+So, its not recommended for underaged audiences, or sensitive people.
+The movie is an horrific travel to the depths of human filth.

 An out of the ordinary and amazing movie if you enjoy watching tormenting new stuff.
 Highly recommended.